 Finally, just below the bass port, you have the wireless antenna socket which does add a small amount of additional length to the SP One right speaker when screwed it as it is bi-directional with a short stalk and hinge mechanism.
 The left speaker is flush apart from the bass port and a set of left-right speaker binding posts.

 Just as a note the binding posts and dual RCA are gold plated with the posts themselves compatible with banana plugs.
-Personally, I used banana plugs over inserting the wires directing into the screw down post.
-They are much more convenient to use and do a better job at preventing corrosion than bare wire, particularly in these humid climes.
+Personally, I used banana plugs over inserting the wires directing into the screw-down post.
+They are much more convenient to use and do a better job of preventing corrosion than bare wire, particularly in these humid climes.

 Features & Functionality